Our business

 • Stage 2 - At the conclusion of the review

-A summarised version of some CHR reports will be published.
+A summarised version of certain CHR reports may be published.
 However, the summary must be anonymised with names, addresses, place names and other details removed that may lead to identification of those involved.

 The published report will include a summary of our findings and recommendations.

-As provided for in our Record Management policy, summarised CHR reports will be made available online for two years.
+As provided for in our Records Management policy, summarised CHR reports will be made available online for two years.

-In general, summaries are not published where publication might:
+In general, summaries will not be published where publication might:

 • Pose a risk of harm to anyone referred to in the report.